andreszs/cordova-plugin-sms-retriever/README.md

 ## Construct a verification SMS

-The verification SMS message you send to the user must:
+We don't need The verification SMS message to follow the SMS criteria from the [SMS Verification API](https://developers.google.com/identity/sms-retriever/verify#1_construct_a_verification_message "verification SMS"):

     Be no longer than 140 bytes
     Begin with the prefix <#>
     Contain a one-time code that the client sends back to your server to complete the verification flow End with an 11-character hash string that identifies your app

-Otherwise, the contents of the verification message can be whatever you choose.
-It is helpful to create a message from which you can easily extract the one-time code later on.
-For example, a valid verification message might look like the following:

-    <#> 123ABC is your ExampleApp code.
-FAw9qCX9VSu
+The SMS Retriever API offers the best user experience for automating the SMS-based user verification process.
+However, there are situations where you don't control the format of the SMS message and cannot support the SMS Retriever API.
+In this case, you can use this API to streamline the process.

 ## Demo App